 The Carnival site is an important part of Wokingham Council’s Town Centre Regeneration proposals.
-Part of the site is a new flagship leisure and library complex which aims to create a fantastic state-of-the-art new facility that will regenerate the local area and public realm for the local community.
-The new multi-million pound complex will replace an ageing existing building built in the 1990’s in need of constant maintenance and repair.
+Part of the site is a new flagship leisure and library complex, which aims to create a fantastic state-of-the-art facility that will regenerate the local area and public realm for the local community.
+The new, multi-million pound complex will replace an ageing existing building built in the 1990’s which is in need of constant maintenance and repair.

-Working in partnership with Wokingham Borough Council to help support their ambitions to reduce carbon emissions from the complex, we made minor changes to the complex’s design aimed at improving energy efficiency and reduce carbon emissions.
+Working in partnership with Wokingham Borough Council to help support their ambitions to reduce carbon emissions from the complex, we made minor changes to the complex’s design, aimed at improving energy efficiency and reducing carbon emissions.

-We’ve worked with Wokingham Borough Council to submit minor changes to the complex’s design aimed at improving energy efficiency and reduce carbon emissions.
+We’ve worked with Wokingham Borough Council to submit minor changes to the complex’s design aimed at improving energy efficiency and reducing carbon emissions.
 Our revised designs include new air source heat pumps and additional solar panels.
-These measures will significantly improve performance across the site, the centre now achieving a massive 117% carbon reduction above the government baseline target, compared to the original designs 13.2%.
-This helps support the Councils ambitions to reduce carbon emissions from the complex, as well as reducing its operating costs.
+These measures will significantly improve performance across the site, the centre now achieving a massive 117% carbon reduction above the government baseline target, compared to the original design’s 13.2%.
+This helps support the Council’s ambitions to reduce carbon emissions from the complex, as well as reducing its operating costs.